AI in EHR Software: Predictive Analytics & Clinical Decision Support

 4. Explainability and Transparency Demands

-Select explainable architectures where feasible, layer SHAP or LIME on top of complex models, and document decision paths for audit.
+Select explainable architectures where feasible, layer techniques such as SHAP or LIME on top of complex models, and document decision paths for audit.
 Regulators and clinical staff increasingly expect both.

 5. Scalability and Ongoing Model Maintenance